Job Search Toolkit

 Interview Checklist for FlexProfessionals Candidates Interviewing with Our Clients

-November 2014, FlexProfessionals, LLC.
-A handy, one-page cheat sheet for job seekers who have been invited to interview with one of our business clients.
+January, 2023, FlexProfessionals, LLC.
+A handy, one-page checklist for job seekers interviewing with one of our business clients.

 It’s Not in Your Head: Negotiating Tips for Women